Memorial vigil Sunday to honor Utah Marine killed in Kabul

-SALT LAKE CITY, Utah (ABC4) – A memorial vigil will be held for Staff Sargeant Taylor Hoover, a Utah Marine who was killed in the attacks in Kabul, Afghanistan.
+SALT LAKE CITY (ABC4) – A memorial vigil will be held for Staff Sargeant Taylor Hoover, a Utah Marine who was killed in the attacks in Kabul, Afghanistan.

 The vigil will take place on the south steps of the Utah State Capitol Building on Sunday, August 29 at 8:30 p.m.